Copper Mine in Namibia

 Despite a successful operation with all the necessary elements for continued success, operations were forced to shut down due to mismanagement and underground flooding in 2008.

 At the close of 2021, Trigon resumed production at Kombat Mine following 14 years of closure.
-The company will be ramping up to full production of 3,500 tonnes of copper in concentrate in 2022, with initial mining accessing ore from open pit sources.
 Planned production will increase to 14,000 tonnes of copper in concentrate in 2024, when higher grade underground ore begins to be recovered and as planned upgrades to crushing and milling are incorporated.

 Trigon’s management team continues its work to bring Kombat Mine back to full production – safer and more successful than ever.
 As of today, the water level in the mine is drained to 100m, which was sufficient to restart the mine from open pit.
 High-efficiency pumps and proper backup systems are now focused on draining the remaining water ahead of returning to underground mining.